 Designing your landscape isn't rocket science, but there is a method to the madness.
 Today I'll briefly cover 5 steps involved in the landscape design process to help you start thinking about your project.
 Need more detailed instruction?
-Simply request my free Edible Landscape Design Guide and it will automatically be emailed to you.
+Enroll in my free design series.

 Before I get started, you might be wondering "What's the problem with planting without a plan?"
 There are many things that could go wrong, such as overlooking the mature size of plants which often leads to overcrowding, plants too close to structures, and large plants smothering smaller plants.